Responsible Federated LLMs via Safety Filtering and Constitutional AI: Background: FedLLM Framework

 As background, we introduce the FedLLM framework, illustrated in Figure~\ref{fig:FedLLM}.
 In FedLLM, a pretrained LLM is finetuned using FL.
-Previous studies~\cite{FedPETuning,FedIT,sun2024improving,kuang2024federatedscope,OpenFedLLM} employed widely used LLMs, such as LLaMA\cite{touvron2023llama2}-based models (e.g., Vicuna~\cite{vicuna2023} and Alpaca~\cite{alpaca}).
-Since these LLMs often contain billions of parameters (e.g., over 7 billion), training all parameters incurs high costs.
+Previous studies~\cite{FedPETuning,FedIT,sun2024improving,kuang2024federatedscope,OpenFedLLM} have employed widely used LLMs, such as LLaMA-based models (e.g., Vicuna~\cite{vicuna2023} and Alpaca~\cite{alpaca}).
+Since these LLMs often contain billions of parameters (e.g., over 7 billion), finetuning all parameters incurs substantial computational cost.

-Moreover, in FL, model parameters are frequently exchanged between clients and the server, significantly increasing communication costs for large models.
-To address this, the FedLLM framework employs parameter-efficient finetuning (PEFT)~\cite{adapter,lora}, which achieves comparable performance by introducing a small number of additional trainable parameters instead of updating the full model.
+Moreover, in FL, model parameters are frequently exchanged between clients and the server, which significantly increases communication costs for large models.
+To mitigate this, the FedLLM framework adopts parameter-efficient finetuning (PEFT)~\cite{adapter,lora}, which introduces a small number of trainable parameters while keeping the rest of the model frozen.
 Among PEFT methods, low-rank adaptation (LoRA)~\cite{lora} is the most widely used.

-Based on the above concepts, FedLLM consists of the following steps: \begin{enumerate}[label=(\arabic*), leftmargin=*] \item Distribute the pretrained LLM ($W_P$) from the server to the clients. $W_P$ remains frozen (unchanged) during training.

-\item Distribute the global LoRA ($W_G$) from the server to each client.
-At each client, $W_G$ is integrated with $W_P$ to form the global model (global LLM).

-\item At each client, $W_G$ is finetuned using its private local data (private conversations with the LLM).
-The finetuned $W_G$ is called the local LoRA ($W_L$).

-\item Clients send their $W_L$ to the server, where they are aggregated to update the global LoRA $W_G$. \end{enumerate}
+Based on the above concepts, the FedLLM framework consists of the following steps: \begin{enumerate}[label=(\arabic*), leftmargin=*, noitemsep, topsep=0pt] \item The server distributes a frozen pretrained LLM ($W_P$) to the clients. \item The server also distributes the global LoRA weights ($W_G$), which are combined with $W_P$ to form the global model on each client. \item Each client finetunes $W_G$ using its private local data, producing local LoRA weights ($W_L$). \item Clients send $W_L$ back to the server, where they are aggregated to update the global LoRA $W_G$. \end{enumerate}

-Steps (2), (3), and (4) together constitute one round.
-By repeating this round, the global LoRA $W_G$ is continuously updated, advancing the FL process.
+Steps (2)–(4) constitute one round.
+By repeating this process, the global LoRA $W_G$ is progressively updated, completing the FL procedure.